Existential risk from artificial intelligence: History

-Scholars such as Marvin Minsky and I. J. Good himself occasionally expressed concern that a superintelligence could seize control, but issued no call to action.
-In 2000, computer scientist and Sun co-founder Bill Joy penned an influential essay, "Why The Future Doesn't Need Us", identifying superintelligent robots as a high-tech danger to human survival, alongside nanotechnology and engineered bioplagues.
+Scholars such as Marvin Minsky and I. J. Good occasionally expressed concern that a superintelligence could seize control, but issued no call to action.
+In 2000, computer scientist and Sun Microsystems co-founder Bill Joy penned an influential essay, "Why the Future Doesn't Need Us", identifying superintelligent robots as a high-tech danger to human survival, alongside nanotechnology and engineered bioplagues.

 Nick Bostrom published Superintelligence in 2014, which presented his arguments that superintelligence poses an existential threat.
 By 2015, public figures such as physicists Stephen Hawking and Nobel laureate Frank Wilczek, computer scientists Stuart J. Russell and Roman Yampolskiy, and entrepreneurs Elon Musk and Bill Gates were expressing concern about the risks of superintelligence.
 Also in 2015, the Open Letter on Artificial Intelligence highlighted the "great potential of AI" and encouraged more research on how to make it robust and beneficial.
 In April 2016, the journal Nature warned: "Machines and robots that outperform humans across the board could self-improve beyond our control—and their interests might not align with ours".
 In 2020, Brian Christian published The Alignment Problem, which details the history of progress on AI alignment up to that time.
+A 2022 survey of AI researchers found that 90% of respondents expected AGI would be achieved in the next 100 years, and half expected the same by 2061.

-In March 2023, key figures in AI, such as Musk, signed a letter from the Future of Life Institute calling a halt to advanced AI training until it could be properly regulated.
-In May 2023, the Center for AI Safety released a statement signed by numerous experts in AI safety and the AI existential risk which stated: "Mitigating the risk of extinction from AI should be a global priority alongside other societal-scale risks such as pandemics and nuclear war."
+In March 2023, key figures in AI, such as Elon Musk, signed a letter from the Future of Life Institute calling a halt to advanced AI training until it could be properly regulated.
+In May 2023, the American Center for AI Safety released a statement signed by numerous experts in AI safety and the AI existential risk that read:

+Mitigating the risk of extinction from AI should be a global priority alongside other societal-scale risks such as pandemics and nuclear war.

+A 2025 open letter by the Future of Life Institute, whose signers include five Nobel laureates, reads: